 The ninth ingredient lists eggs.
 Eggs are easy to digest and have an exceptionally high biological value.

 From here, the list goes on to include a number of other items.

-Judging by its ingredients alone, Wellness Petite Entrees Grain Free Shredded Medley dog food looks like an above-average wet product.
+Based on its ingredients alone, Wellness Petite Entrees Shredded Medley looks like an above-average wet product.

 As a group, the brand features an average protein content of 40% and a mean fat level of 33%.
 Together, these figures suggest a carbohydrate content of 19% for the overall product line.

 And a fat-to-protein ratio of about 83%.

 Which means this Wellness product contains…

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical wet dog food.

 Free of any plant-based protein boosters, this looks like the profile of a wet food containing a notable amount of meat.

 Wellness Petite Entrees Shredded Medley is a grain-free wet dog food using a notable amount of named meats as its dominant source of animal protein, thus earning the brand 4 stars.